galatolofederico/benchita/README.md

         do_sample: False
 ```

-To start the evaluation simply run
+To start the evaluation simply run:

 ```
 benchita